Global Warming to Worsen Southern Poverty

 HSIANG: So, we also studied violent crime, and violent crime responds to the environment very differently than property crime.
 We actually see that if you warm up populations - and this is actually true outside the US as well - we see violent crime rates go up very steadily pretty much for everyone.
 It doesn't matter what your initial temperature is.
 So, we see violent crime rates rise by about five percent across the entire country.

-CURWOOD: So looking at some of the maps and charts that you have with your study, it looks like south Texas and Florida are really going to be in trouble in a warming scenario.
-How much trouble exactly for those places would you predict?
+CURWOOD: Looking at some of the maps and charts that you have with your study, it looks like south Texas and Florida are really going to be in trouble in a warming scenario.
+How much trouble, exactly, for those places would you predict?

-HSIANG: Those are the parts of the country where you could be seeing counties losing upwards of 20 percent of their income and that's due to the combination of what we talked about before, that those places are really hot and so getting hotter is extremely costly.
-But there's an additional issue that arises along the Gulf Coast which is the effects of sea level rise interacting with hurricanes, and so places like Texas, Louisiana and Florida end up having really large costs along their coastlines due to the fact that as the sea level rise goes up, the storms that arrive are going to have bigger surges, and in the future we expect to have a changing pattern of hurricanes where sometimes there will be more of them and sometimes they will be stronger, and so that can increase the economic losses you know, year over year for those reasons quite substantially.
+HSIANG: Those other parts of the country where you could be seeing counties losing upwards of 20 percent of their income, and that's due to the combination of what we talked about before, that those places are really hot and so getting hotter is extremely costly.
+But there's an additional issue that arises along the Gulf Coast which is the effects of sea level rise interacting with hurricanes, and so places like Texas, Louisiana, and Florida end up having really large costs along their coastlines due to the fact that, as the sea level rises go up, the storms that arrive are going to have bigger surges, and in the future we expect to have a changing pattern of hurricanes where sometimes there will be more of them and sometimes they will be stronger, and so that can increase the economic losses, you know, year over year for those reasons quite substantially.

-CURWOOD: So, your research then is indicating in a general way as well as those specific places that the regions that are going to have the most economic damages from climate disruption are presently very politically conservative strongholds.
-To extent do you think your research might be able to, well, change the discussion with those lawmakers and their constituents?
+CURWOOD: So, your research, then, is indicating in a general way as well as those specific places that the regions are going to have the most economic damages from climate disruption are presently very politically conservative strongholds.
+To what extent do you think your research might be able to, well, change the discussion with those lawmakers and their constituents?

 HSIANG: Well, first just to be clear, all of our work was completely unrelated to the current political landscape.
 We've been working on this for many, many years.
-We didn't know these types of results until now, so the fact that people may not have taken these economic consequences into account in making their previous judgments about or in terms of how much they're concerned about climate change, maybe that's OK.
-Nobody knew that this was going to be what we saw in the data, but what we're hoping is that now the public can have a well-informed dialogue about how we want to manage the climate based on what we can see at least at this point about what might be lying ahead.
+We didn't know these types of results until now, so the fact that people might not have taken these economic consequences into account in making their previous judgments about, or in terms of how much they're concerned about and want to change, maybe that's OK.
+Nobody knew that this was going to be what we saw in the data, but what we're hoping is that now the public can have a well-informed dialogue about how we want to manage the climate, based on what we can see at least at this point about what might be lying ahead.

 CURWOOD: What about population increase?
 Here in United States we go from roughly 300 million people at the turn-of-the-century back there in the year 2000.
-By the middle of the century, it's projected we’ll be over 400 million people.
-The effects of climate disruption, reducing the economic prospects of folks in the south plus this population rise equals what, do you think?
+By the middle of the century, it's projected will be over 400 million people.
+The effects of climate disruption reducing the economic prospects of folks in the south, plus the population rise, equals what, do you think?

 HSIANG: Thanks for having me.